meepmaster360/Meepscan/README.md

 page](https://nmap.org/book/man.html).
 Users who prefer a graphical interface can use the included [Zenmap front-end](https://nmap.org/zenmap/).

 Using meepscan
 ----------

-Meepscan ...
+    In the correct directory (/meepscan/)
+    $sudo bash meepscan.sh
+    or
+    $chmo +x meepscan.sh (only once)
+    $sudo ./meepscan.sh
+    #./meepscan.sh (root user)

 Version style
 ----------
 v1.0.0

 v *.*.* - Version

 v1.*.* - Major Changes New Functions

 v*.0.* - New Tools

 v*.*.0 - Minor Changes

 Contributing
 ------------
-Information about filing bug reports and contributing to the Nmap project can be found in the [BUGHOUSE](BUGHOUSE) and [CONTRIBUTING.md](CONTRIBUTING.md) files.
+Information about filing bug reports and contributing to the meepscan project can be found in the [BUGHOUSE](BUGHOUSE) and [CONTRIBUTING.md](CONTRIBUTING.md) files.